open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/ybai8.md

 ***
 #### Self Introduction

 I am currently a graduate student at SIT.
 I am an enthusiatic learner, multitasking team worker and creative developer having expierence in Web developement.
-How I'm working as a peer tutor on campus which helps student tackle difficult programming problems.
+Now I'm working as a peer tutor on campus which helps student tackle difficult programming problems.

 ***
 #### Projects